Do you want more traffic from Google? If so, you need to do all you can to improve the SEO (search engine optimization) of your blog.

 To learn more about on-page optimization read my post “SEO for Blog Posts – Beginners Guide“

-3. Make Your Blog Easy to Navigate
+2. Ensure Your Blog is Easy to Navigate

 Visitors to your blog should be able to easily navigate it and find the content they need quickly.
 This not only makes for good user experience, but it also helps your SEO.